 In addition, Hannah has trained extensively in sports massage therapy as a level III Equine Body Worker with Equinenergy.
 She has taken the vast majority of their many courses, including advanced sports massage techniques, biomechanics, and neuromuscular rehabilitation, as well as further specialist training in myofascial release, acupressure, and craniosacral techniques.

-Hannah now has over seventeen years of experience in the treatment of horses.
+Hannah now has over eighteen years of experience in the treatment of horses.
 Since 2012, alongside running her own practice she has been involved in the training of new practitioners as both an accredited clinical educator and a placement provider for veterinary physiotherapy degree students.
 Prior to that she was involved in clinical training on the McTimoney Animal Manipulation MSc, and has also hosted many lecture-demonstrations on different aspects of equine therapies and rehabilitation to other university and college students.

 Hannah continues to constantly further her own education, and is a registered member of the National Association of Veterinary Physiotherapists, the McTimoney Animal Association, and the International Association of Veterinary Rehabilitation and Physical Therapy.
 She is professionally regulated by both the Register of Animal Musculoskeletal Practitioners (RAMP) and the Animal Health Professions' Register (AHPR), all providing reassurance of the rigorous standard of her qualifications and her commitment to providing the highest 'gold standard' level of care to your horses.